katcipis/sophia/notes/books/algorithms-live-by.md

 as in the case of the table on the library, caches on processors need to be small, not just because SRAMs are expensive, because physically being small is what enables them to be faster.

+There is also a good insight on realizing that even tough a lot of abstractions provided by the cloud can be useful you should take care because when performance is an issue you usually need to understand things in details, sometimes physical details.
+Also it makes you think if it is a good idea to keep huge datasets, the smaller the dataset the easier will it be to have good performance analyzing it.
+Do you really need all the data you store ?

+This pattern of having smaller fast memory to work on immediate things and a lot of slower memory also happens in nature, in the most obvious organ that we think about when thinking about memory, the brain.

+## Caching and the Brain